MileHacker Logo

 Public Transportation

-Yerevan has a single metro line with 10 stations, which happens to be tidy and efficient, covering parts of the city center and some residential districts.
+Yerevan has a single metro line with 10 stations, which happens to be clean and efficient, covering parts of the city center and some residential districts.
 It offers a good way to avoid surface traffic.
-An extensive bus network includes the entire city, with newer, larger buses gradually replacing older marshrutkas on main routes.
-Marshrutkas (minibuses) still operate on a lot of routes, providing flexible and regular service.
+An extensive bus network contains the entire city, with newer, larger buses gradually replacing older marshrutkas on main routes.
+Marshrutkas (minibuses) still operate on many routes, providing flexible and regular service.
 A limited network of trolleybuses also exists.

 Ticketing & Accessibility